 For their study, Macdonald and colleagues gathered survey responses and demographics via an online survey hosted by TestMyBrain.org.
 The survey asks a variety of questions about your background and then asks respondents to choose ‘True’ or ‘False’ in response to a series of 32 questions about common neuromyths.
 Below are nine highlights taken directly from the quiz.

 1. A common sign of dyslexia is seeing letters backward.
 (FALSE) While dyslexics may reverse letters like b and d, and mirror-write, reversing and mirror writing don’t mean a child has dyslexia.
 Dyslexics also do not “see” letters backward.
 Reversals and mirror writing are mainly caused by deficits in interpreting position in space, especially left and right.
-There are many symptoms of dyslexia, many related to auditory difficulties, rather than the visual appearance of the words.
+Also, there are many symptoms of dyslexia, many related to auditory difficulties, rather than the visual appearance of the words.

 2. Individuals learn better when they receive information in their preferred learning style (e.g. auditory, visual, kinesthetic).
 (FALSE) The claim that students will perform better when the teaching is matched to their preferred sensory modality (learning style) is simply not supported by science and of questionable value.

 Professor Stephen Dinham, from the Melbourne Graduate School of Education summarizes the danger of teaching to this myth in his recent book Leading Teaching and Learning: “However, it does matter, because of the problems and harm that can be caused by the categorization, labeling and limiting of learning experiences of students through the continued belief in and application of so-called learning styles.
 Would we tolerate doctors continuing to use a disproved, harmful treatment?”